3 Days in Marrakech: Itinerary to Maximize Your Trip [2025]

 The Jewish cemetery in central Marrakech

-During World War II, King Mohammed V protected the Moroccan Jews from being shipped to Europe to be exterminated in the Holocaust, defying Hitler’s orders by saying “in Morocco we don’t have Jews, we only have Moroccan citizens.”
+During World War II, King Mohammed V protected Moroccan Jews from being shipped to Europe to be exterminated in the Holocaust, defying Hitler’s orders, reportedly saying “there are no Jews in Morocco.
+There are only Moroccan subjects.”

-This is emblematic of the religious tolerance that Morocco has exhibited for centuries, proudly 99% Muslim yet allowing Christian, Jewish, and to a lesser extent Baha’i communities to maintain places of worship.
+This is emblematic of the religious tolerance that Morocco has exhibited for centuries, proudly 99% Muslim yet allowing Christian, Jewish, and other religious communities to maintain places of worship.

 End the night with a food and souk tour.